HrshVardhan/SchoolManagement/README.md

         "numberofclasses":"10",
         "email":""
         }
 ]
 }

 output:"Resource added successfully!"

 ![image](https://user-images.githubusercontent.com/106802733/175223563-d6220cab-99a3-4d1e-9b92-a61612d1f444.png)

-#Reading Entity:
+# Reading Entity:

-Using Get method at :
+Using GET Method at : http://localhost:8080/readresources

 Read all the resources that are added to the database.

 output: